sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 ### Extended JSON representation

 We extended the JSON representation of Bril functions to account for a function's arguments and return type.
-Every `Function` object still has a name and a list of instructions.
+Every instruction still has a name and a list of instructions.

 ```
 { "name": "<string>", "instrs": [<Instruction>, ...], "args": [<Argument>, ...], "type": <Type>}